Jules-Bens-Aa/JB2A_DnD5e/README.md

 Our current goal is to create animations for a specific type of spell available in the SRD and PHB of the DnD5e system.
 These spells have to have an area of effect that stays on the battleground for a duration of **at least** one round.

 - All of our assets will seamlessly loop, be animated at 24 FPS and encoded to the WebM format.
 - Our standard is 5 feet = 100px, for example the [Entangle spell](https://www.dndbeyond.com/spells/entangle) has a 20-foot square area of effect, so the animation will be a 400px square.
-With a few execptions as follow :
+With a few exceptions as follow :

   - Spells that can be represented as **a token** will be a 200px square.
   - Spells with **a huge area** like [Call lightning](https://www.dndbeyond.com/spells/call-lightning) or [Control Weather](https://www.dndbeyond.com/spells/control-weather) will obviously not fit in our standard and will be dealt with differently.